-An open-path IRGA and sonic anemometer must be connected to the EC100 electronics, and the EC100 must be wired to a CR6 data logger for EasyFlux DL CR6OP to be functional.
+An open-path IRGA and sonic anemometer must be connected to the EC100 electronics, and the EC100 must be wired to a CR6 data logger for EasyFlux DL CR60P to be functional.
 TABLE 3-1 shows the default wiring for these sensors.

 TABLE 3-1.
 Default Wiring for IRGA and Sonic Anemometer

 Sensor Quantity Wire Description Colour CR6 Terminal

 SDM Data Green C1

-IRGASON or EC150/CSAT3A (from EC100) 1 SDM Clock White C2
+IRGASON or SDM Clock White C2

-SDM Enable Red/Brown C3
+EC150/CSAT3A (from EC100) 1 SDM Enable Red/Brown C3

-Signal Ground Black G (power ground)
+0) Signal Ground Black G (power ground)

-Shield Clear AG
+Shield Clear $AG \neq (analogue ground)$

-3.1.2 CDM-A116 or VOLT 116 Module
+3.1.2 CDM-A116 Module

-Due to the limitations on channel count of the CR6, a CDM-A116 or VOLT 116 module is required when using a fine-wire thermocouple, any of the radiation sensors except the NR-Lite2, or any of the soil sensors.
-If using a CDM-A116 or VOLT 116 prepare the instrument as follows:
+Due to the limitations on channel count of the CR6, a CDM-A116 module is required when using a fine-wire thermocouple, any of the radiation sensors except the NR-Lite2, or any of the soil sensors.
+If using a CDM-A116 prepare the instrument as follows:

 - 1. Connect the module to a 10-32 VDC power source. - Launch Campbell Scientific's Device Configuration Utility software (v2.12 or newer) and select CDM-A100 Series among the list of Peripheral devices.
-If this is the first time connecting, follow the instruction on the main screen to download the USB driver to the PC. - 3.
+If this is the first time connecting, follow the instruction on the main screen to download the USB driver to the computer. - 3.
 Select the appropriate COM port and click on the Connect button. - 4.
-Once connected, a list of settings is shown.
-Navigate to the bottom setting, CPI Address.
-Change this value to 1.
-Click the Apply button at the bottom of the page and exit the software. - 5.
-Use a Cat5e or Cat6 Ethernet Cable (included with the CDM-A116 or VOLT 116) to connect the CPI port on the module to the CR6 CPI port.
+Use a Cat5e or Cat6 Ethernet Cable (included with the CDM-A116) to connect the CPI port on the module to the CR6 CPI port.